Eclipse-SDV-Hackathon-BCX/hackchallenge-driving-score/docs/step-3-pick-components.md

 - Use Docker to build, package and deploy your app to a container registry.
 - A container registry, eg GitHub packages, Docker Hub, canister.io or https://ttl.sh/
 - [Eclipse Leda](https://github.com/eclipse-leda/leda-distro) quickstart images on the provided SD-Cards during the hackathon for your target devices.
 If you need to reflash, you can download a [snapshot Leda build for Raspberry Pi 4](https://swdcdownloads.blob.core.windows.net/%24web/sdv-image-all-raspberrypi4-64.wic.bz2)
+- [SOAFEE EWAOL](https://ewaol.docs.arm.com/en/kirkstone-dev/) provides containerisation and virtualisation capabilities within a light Linux-based distro.
+Secure isolation of vehicle function domains is crucial - the Xen type-1 hypervisor provides part of this isolation.
+Try a microSD card with an appropriate image preloaded for the Raspberry Pi 4 at the event.

 ## Example List of components (ROS)